joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

- * record the exit code when running tests. let segfaults not affect the timout test algorithm.
  * checksum all files under the test directory and save it together with a timestamp.
 Then we can show to the user how "out of sync" the tests are with the mutation report.
  * merge all schemas with only 1-2 mutants to "one" schema
  * present the first mutant that survived in a pull request as a diff.
 It should be "good enough" because the user is working on the pieace of code thus it should be able to "fast" understand what the mutant means.
  * because mutation testing is a specialization of fuzzy testing it should be possible to integrate similare techniques as is used in AFL such as the coverage instrumentation.
 The least we can do with this is getting the path coverage of a SUT.
 Could it also be used to "guide" us in what mutants to prioritize?
  * build a dependency for a file that is mutated such that it is only re-analyzed if that file or any of its dependencies has changed.
 Use the includeVisitor to find the dependencies.
- * show how the score is trending over time.
- * save changes to the mutation score in the database each time it has "finished" a run.
-It means that the user do not need external tooling to "plot" and visualize how the mutation score change over time.
  * add a database query that returns test cases sorted by the number of mutants they killed. change package.d to using it instead of sort_tcs_on_kills.
  * rank mutants by how much they changed the source code. more tokens then higher risk?
 Add to high interest mutants. an alternative would be how much they change the dataflow based on the LLVM IR.
  * allow the limits for the colors in the html report for files to be configurable.
     * The user may have either looser or stricter requirements than those that are hard coded atm.
- * save stdout/stderr log when testing mutants. this makes it easier to understand why "test" and "build" scripts fail.
  * make it possible for the user to define "mutation operator sets" from the 40+ primitives.
 There is no reason why they are hardcoded.
  * implement merge of databases.
 It is to make it possible for a team to work "distributed".
    For example make a copy of the database, make changes to the SUT and rerun the mutation testning.